-- Some members of the family isolating themselves from the family unit
+- Some members of the family isolating themselves from the family unit.

-- Individuals in the family beginning to distrust one another
+- Individuals in the family beginning to distrust one another.

-- Family members keeping secrets from each other
+- Family members keeping secrets from each other.

-- Other members of the family forming alliances with one another against family members
+- Other members of the family forming alliances with one another against family members.

-- Some family members trying to take control of the entire situation
+- Some family members trying to take control of the entire situation.

-A family therapist would attempt to restore balance in the family and get family members to work on the issue together.
+The family therapist would attempt to restore balance in the family and get family members to work on the issue together.
 The therapeutic process results in the family learning strategies that are rational and functional to address the particular issues.

-The Advantages of Family Therapy
+The Benefits of Family Therapy

 Several of the recognized benefits of family therapy include:

-- Working on developing honesty and trust in family members who have historically not trusted one another
+- Working on developing honesty and trust in family members who have historically not trusted one another.

-- Helping families address issues with stress and tension that disrupt the family’s functioning and efficiency
+- Helping families address issues with stress and tension that disrupt the family’s functioning and efficiency.

 - Developing a supportive family environment in cases where there was little support among family members and the relationships are characterized by isolation and apathy

-- Working on acceptance and forgiveness
+- Working on acceptance and forgiveness.

-- Resolving conflicts that occur between family members that disrupt the family unit and have been ongoing
+- Resolving conflicts that occur between family members that disrupt the family unit, and have been ongoing.